 Pro-life curriculum: The six principles at the foundation of the Christian pro-life movement

-This free pro-life video course by Educe® online learning, explains the six fundamental principles at the foundation of the Christian pro-life movement.
+This free pro-life video course by Educe® online learning for the Personhood Alliance, explains the six fundamental principles at the foundation of the Christian pro-life movement.

 Welcome to the Personhood Principles course.
 This course will explore the six fundamental principles at the foundation of the Christian pro-life movement.
 This course is brought to you by Personhood Alliance Education in partnership with Educe online learning.

 What is personhood?
 Personhood is simply the right to have rights.
 It’s the basic acknowledgement that all human beings are human.
 Our race, sex, economic status, developmental stage, level of dependency, physical and mental capacity, medical prognosis, manner of conception, contribution to society, and wantedness do not change our humanness.
 They don’t make us more or less valuable, equal, or deserving of protection.

 Six fundamental principles lay underneath this concept of human personhood.
 They help us understand and call us to action.